baggyg/BendyVR/README.md

 # ![Bendy VR](https://github.com/baggyg/BendyVR/blob/main/WebsiteAssets/BendyVRGithub.jpg)

-**Update (June 2025) - I'm currently looking into the differences in the hotfix now, to hopefully get a patch out**
+**Update (June 2025) - As of now the latest version on Steam doesn't appear to start at all with this mod.
+I'm investigating but looks to be a little more serious than just fixing a single function.
+I will continue and either patch this up or make the move over to UUVR.
+More to follow...**

 ~~**Update (October 2024 - Current): To play this game in VR you must use the release-1.5 beta accessed via the Steam Beta Participation**~~
 Update (18/01/2023): Pico 3 / 4 - If you are using the Streaming Assistant, Pico are aware they have a problem with skeleton bindings.
 They have stated: 'skeleton will be added in streaming assistant version 9.4.*.
 This version will be released at the end of February'.
 In the meantime if you want to play on Pico you will need Virtual Desktop.